dimiderv/2ndScenario/README.md

-This is the second scenario where 3 orgs share a private collection between them
+#This is the second scenario where 3 orgs share a private collection between them , now it has only shared collection betwenn org1- and org23

 I used attribute based access control for creation of product and create a simple example of using that.